grayaii/forestHog/README.md

 >*Use it with great care and use it only as a last resort.*

 Lastly, rewriting history means you're making a change in a branch.
 You will have to notify your coworkers to have them clean their branches as well to make a seemless git structure.
 Otherwise, they will face errors upon merging and pushing code.

+## Features Wish-list
+Following improvements can be done in future.
+- `pre-commit` hook should be added to avoid committing sensitive data.
+Currently, `post-commit` and `pre-push` are supported.
+- Some sort of whitelisting mechanism should be introduced so that certain regex patterns, even if found, can be whitelisted forcibly.